GOLD ROUTE MAP UPDATEHey Everyone,

 We will keep the above in mind when taking buys from dips.
 Our updated levels and weighted levels will allow us to track the movement down and then catch bounces up.

 We will continue to buy dips using our support levels taking 30 to 40 pips.
 As stated before each of our level structures give 20 to 40 pip bounces, which is enough for a nice entry and exit.
-If you back test the levels we shared every week in the past 24 months, you can see how effectively they were used to trade with or against short/mid term swings and trends.
+If you back test the levels we shared every week for the past 24 months, you can see how effectively they were used to trade with or against short/mid term swings and trends.

-BULLISH TARGETS
+BULLISH TARGET

-EMA5 CROSS AND LOCK ABOVE 2467 WILL OPEN THE FOLLOWING BULLISH TARGET
+EMA5 CROSS AND LOCK ABOVE 2581 WILL OPEN THE FOLLOWING BULLISH TARGET

-POTENTIALLY 2510
+POTENTIALLY 2615

 BEARISH TARGETS

-EMA5 CROSS AND LOCK BELOW 2391 WILL OPEN THE SWING RANGE
+EMA5 CROSS AND LOCK BELOW 2538 WILL OPEN THE SWING RANGE

 SWING RANGE